Nkovaturient/Nkovaturient/README.md

 ### **🚀Status Quo🚀**

-- Working on Med-O-Media : smart and trusted healthcare related web app for optimised headlines , verified articles and credible health solutions all at one place.
+- 🟢 Working on dApp
-- Seeking Collaboration on building an innovative solutions relating specifically to this arenas:-
+- ✅Seeking Collaboration on building an innovative solutions relating specifically to this arenas:-

     -  `DAPP web creatively instrumental in tackling few inconsistency of 21st century. `
     -  `NLP/RAG-integrated effective mechanisms`